rustasync/runtime/runtime-attributes/README.md

 Proc Macro attributes for the [Runtime](https://github.com/rustasync/runtime) crate.
 See the [Runtime](https://docs.rs/runtime) documentation for more details.

+__This macro was designed to be used from the Runtime crate.
+Using this in any other way is unlikely to work.__

 ## Installation
 With [cargo-edit](https://crates.io/crates/cargo-edit) do:
 ```sh